 The best way to avoid contact with jellyfish is to look at the water's edge to see if dead jellyfish are present on the shoreline.
 If you see more than one or two, you should consider not going in the water, or at least keeping your eyes open.
 If you see Man-of-war's on the beach, don't go in the water.

-There are two products that do a nice job of taking the "sting" out of a brush with a jellyfish:
+There is a product that does a nice job of taking the "sting" out of a brush with a jellyfish: